 What Compensation Can I Recover in a Lawsuit for a Burn Injury Claim?

 A burn injury claim is a type of personal injury claim.
 If you were not at fault for your injuries, you might be eligible for compensation for your accident-related injuries and losses.
 That compensation might include money for:

 - Medical Costs: Medical costs include doctors’ visits, hospital stays, surgery, physical therapy, rehabilitation, costs for any psychological treatment you might require because of the accident, medication, past and future medical treatment, and other related medical expenses.

 - Loss of wages: If you were kept off work because of your injuries or if you were unable to return to work at the same rate of pay you made prior to the accident, you might be able to obtain compensation for your lost income.
 You could also be eligible for compensation for future lost earnings.

 - Pain and Suffering: Pain and suffering, anxiety, post-traumatic stress disorder, and depression are all potential results of being severely injured in an accident.
 If you suffered any of these conditions as a result of the accident, you could obtain compensation for your emotional losses.

 - Property damage: If your vehicle or other property was lost or damaged in the accident, you could obtain compensation for the repair or replacement of those items.

 Speak with a Beaumont Personal Injury Attorney Today

 If you have suffered a burn injury after an accident, contact the experienced attorneys at Portner Bond, PLLC today at (409) 838-4444.
-With our decades of experience in personal injury law, our Beaumont car accident attorneys have the skill and knowledge to represent our clients and protect their rights.
+With our decades of experience in personal injury law, our Beaumont personal injury attorneys have the skill and knowledge to represent our clients and protect their rights.
 Whether we’re negotiating with an insurance company on your behalf or arguing for you in court, you will be our top priority during your case.

-Call us today to schedule your free consultation so we can discuss your case and the options that are available to you.
+Call us today at to schedule your free consultation so we can discuss your case and the options that are available to you.